Crypt212/obsidian-vault/Notes/Software Engineering/PHP Language/PHP.md

 | (real), (double) or (float) | [Float](https://www.phptutorial.net/php-tutorial/php-float/)     |
 | (string)                    | [String](https://www.phptutorial.net/php-tutorial/php-string/)   |
 - [[PHP]] is dynamically-typed, so it permits [type juggling](https://www.phptutorial.net/php-tutorial/php-type-juggling/), where [[PHP]] tries to coerce variables types, it shoots type-errors if it can't.
-- Fortunately for me there is [type hinting](https://www.phptutorial.net/php-tutorial/php-type-hints/) which allows specfi
+- Fortunately for me there is [type hinting](https://www.phptutorial.net/php-tutorial/php-type-hints/) which enforces types to function param
 - There is an amazing operator called "spaceship operator", looks like this `<=>`, it

 -  Learn PHP Syntax.